 Cash and cash equivalents consist of cash in banks highly liquid securities determined to be cash equivalents, which are readily convertible into cash and mature within 90 days or less from the original date of purchase.
-Cash and cash equivalents include money market funds.
+Cash and cash equivalents include money market funds and U.S. treasury bills.

 Cash equivalents are considered available-for-sale marketable securities and are recorded at fair value, based on quoted market prices.
-Unrealized gains and losses are recorded in other comprehensive loss and included as a separate component of stockholders' equity (deficit).
+Unrealized gains and losses are recorded in other comprehensive gain (loss) and included as a separate component of stockholders' equity.

-Restricted cash is related to the Company's letters of credit for the leases of its Redwood City and San Jose, CA locations.
+Restricted cash is related to the Company's letter of credit for the lease of its San Jose, CA location.